AWS Security15 min read

 OpenAI-compatible endpoint

 Ollama also exposes an OpenAI-compatible API at http://localhost:11434/v1/.
-Any tool that works with the OpenAI API works with Ollama -just change the base URL:
+Most tools built for the OpenAI chat-completions API work with Ollama by pointing them at this base URL and a local model name:

 from openai import OpenAI